I had one hell of a day today.

 I have also recently been trying to put together a nice DOS PC.
 I have also been experimenting vith various DOS variations, including MS-DOS 6.22 and the latest version of FreeDOS (all of these done in VirtualBox).
 There are ways to get a DOS machine online, and this can even be done for period correct DOS computers.
 If I have the time and can scrounge up either the money or spare parts, I will build a low-spec DOS computer to be used for IRC, Telnet, SSH, FTP, and some other stuff.
 Bonus: fully botnet free.

 I was recently invited to the alpha of tildes, which is a relatively new Web forum that is open source and hopes to do away with user tracking, which of course is something I wholeheartedly support.
 It seemed promising, but so far it feels very much like r*ddit which is a bit of a disappointment.
 I hoped it would have a better mix of people in its userbase.
 I still like the idea, and now I can send out invite codes (I have five right now) for other people to sign up as well.
 Hopefully this turns into a good community.
-Don't bother asking for an invite code, though.
-Well, I guess you can try but I'll most likely be sending them to people I already know on the net.
-Like anyone reads these anyway.
+EDIT 2019-05-24: Feel free to ask me for an invite code if you wish.

 I went to a cafe nearby and got a drink.
 I saw someone I know working there and talked to her for about an hour.
 It's so nice to just talk to someone in real life.
 I wish every day was this free for me, but nowadays I'm almost always busy.
 Why do we spend so much time being busy?
 What's the point of it if you don't have time to enjoy yourself?
 Go outside and talk to someone.
 If you don't have anyone to talk to just observe the people and environment around you.
 I personally find it relaxing.